 Accessible customer journey

-Accessibility had been considered across the entire customer journey.
-A clear set of conscious decisions that came from fully understanding how deaf people access the theatre.
+Accessibility has been considered across the entire customer journey.
+A clear set of conscious decisions came from fully understanding how deaf people access the theatre.
 Careful consideration of what was needed before arriving, on arrival, on the day and all the added extras.

 What is clear is that all the small touches that have been implemented here mean a deaf theatre-goer is the same as any other.
 This is a perfect example of what happens when access is built in from the start and across the whole customer journey.